 Modification 2: Modify default intra mode

 Instead of using Planar mode this proposal proposed to modify the default intra mode. {Planar, Vertical, Horizon} mode will be selected based on splitting mode, which won’t introduce more calculation compare to CE 4-1.9.
 As shown in Figure 1, in the second splitting mode, the neighbouring left reference sample is not reliable because of the partition and in the third splitting mode, the up reference sample is not reliable because of the partition.
+Some examples about reference sample reliability are shown in Figure 2.